iverberk/docker-spy/readme.md

 # Issues and Contributing

 Docker-spy is really young and has a lot of rough edges.
-I really wanted to have a basic, working solution before adding nice-to-haves.
+I wanted to have a basic, working solution before adding nice-to-haves.
 It is also my first Go program so there will probably be less then idiomatic constructs in the program.
-Fixes and enhancements are gladly excepted.
+Fixes and enhancements are gladly accepted.
 Issues may be filed against the github repository.

 ### Building